JoeTonDev/JoeTonDev/README.md

 ### Hi there 👋
 Full Stack developer focusing on smart contracts and decentralized apps.
 I'm looking to collaborate on any blockchain and Web3 project.
 Rust, JavaScript/TypeScript, React, and Node.
-You can reach me on Twitter @ebbnflowalgo